Soumyabrata2003/Simba/README.md

 # Simba
 This is the official implementation of our paper [Simba: Mamba augmented U-ShiftGCN for Skeletal Action Recognition in Videos](https://arxiv.org/abs/2404.07645).
+To the best of our knowledge, this is the first skeleton action recognition model based on Mamba augmentation with GCN.

 ## Note